swent-group10/mvp-prd/template/7-functional_requirements.md

 **Proposed Solution**
 - Utilize Material Design 3 (M3) elements to create a cohesive and modern UI.
 - Conduct user testing to refine the interface and improve usability.
-- Ensure accessibility standards are met to make the app usable for everyone.

 ### 4. Data Storage